Wimbledon Park tube station

-Wimbledon Park is a London Underground station in Wimbledon.
-The station is on the District line and is between Southfields and Wimbledon stations.
+Wimbledon Park is a London Underground station in Wimbledon, south-west London.
+It is on the Wimbledon branch of the District line, between Wimbledon and Southfields stations.
 The station is located on Arthur Road close to the junction with Melrose Avenue close to the eastern side of Wimbledon Park.
-It is about 200 m west of Durnsford Road (A218) and is in Travelcard Zone 3.
+It is about 200 m west of Durnsford Road (A218) and is in London fare zone 3.